-In recent years the popularity of fresh organic products has shown an upward trend especially in more affluent areas within the City of Buenos Aires, and other major cities in the interior of Argentina.
+In recent years, the popularity of fresh organic products has shown an upward trend especially in more affluent areas within the City of Buenos Aires, and other major cities in the interior of Argentina.
 However, it remains at low levels due to the higher prices charged for organic products, and the need for addition educational and promotional campaigns to highlight the benefits and virtues of these types of products.

 It is estimated that, currently, 2.8 percent of organic certified products are devoted for the domestic market.
-Of that percentage, 47 percent accounts for zootechnical meal, plum preserves, wheat flour, dehydrated plums, wine, and sugarcane3.
+Of that percentage, 47 percent account for zootechnical meal, plum preserves, wheat flour, dehydrated plums, wine, and sugarcane.
+(Source: SENASA)

-Fresh organic produce is sold in high-end supermarkets and some open air fresh food markets targeting upscale consumers.
-In addition, food manufacturers are increasing the volume of organic fruit and fruit concentrate in their processed products, such as cereal bars and organic juices.
+Fresh organic produce is sold in high-end supermarkets and health food stores targeting upscale consumers.
+In addition, food manufacturers are increasing the volume of organic fruit in their processed products, such as cereal bars and organic juices.